harryspacefromspace/rasterblaster/README.md

  Each process pops up a simple file-selection dialog, letting you browse for your GCP file, source TIFF, choose transform, compression, and resampling types, and choose an output path—no messy command-line parameters.

-**Automatic cleanup**

- Intermediate VRT files are created in a temporary folder and then deleted once the process completes successfully.

-**Error handling & feedback**

- Any subprocess failures show you a Qt critical dialog with GDAL’s stderr.
-On success, a friendly “Created <filename>” pop-up confirms completion.

 **Running GDAL Commands**